David-OConnor/pyflow/README.md

 #### *Simple is better than complex* - The Zen of Python

-*Important: While this tool aims to install Python as required, we're still working through issues getting flexible binaries.
-For now, assume you must have the version of Python you wish to use installed, and available on the path.*
+*Important: While this tool aims to install Python as required, this feature currently only works on Windows, Ubuntu≥18.4, and Debian.
+For now, if on another OS, assume you must have the version of Python you wish to use installed, and available on the PATH.*

 This tool manages Python installations and dependencies.
 It implements [PEP 582 -- Python local packages directory](https://www.python.org/dev/peps/pep-0582/)